ustun/react-workshop/01_rendering_static_page.md

+# Rendering a Static Page in React

 In this section, we will be starting with the basics: Rendering a static page using React.
+Here we mean a static page in the sense that once the page is rendered, nothing changes, not in the server side rendering sense of the word.

-As we saw in the previous section, the method we are interested in in this section is the `render` method.
+As we saw in the previous section, the method we are interested in in this section is `render`.

 In the render method, we return a JSX expression, that can either be composed of ordinary HTML elements or composite React components.

+## JSX in Detail

 Before we continue further with rendering, let's first see JSX in detail and compare it with HTML.